 92 YE - 102 YE The First Interregnum

-Following the reign of Empress Teleri there is a period known as the First Interregnum during which there was nobody seated on the Throne.
-This period is marked by close co-operation between the Conclave, Bourse, Senate and Military Council with the Imperial Synod serving a vital role as supporters and intermediaries.
-As the interregnum progresses, however, there is increasing dissatisfaction with the dominance of the Synod.
+Following the reign of Empress Teleri there was a period known as the First Interregnum during which there was nobody seated on the Throne.
+This period was marked by close co-operation between the Conclave, Bourse, Senate and Military Council with the Imperial Synod serving a vital role as supporters and intermediaries.
+As the interregnum progressed, however, there was increasing dissatisfaction with the dominance of the Synod.

 The Highborn Empress Aenea spent most of her reign improving the infrastructure of the Empire.
 Several border wars occurred during Aenea's time on the throne, and at various points the Empire was at war with Faraden, the Iron Confederacy, Axos, Skoura and even (technically) the Sumaah Republic.

 125 YE to 167 YE Reign of Empress Varkula, called "the Undying"

 Taking advantage of a weakened and divided Senate the ruthless Varushkan Empress Varkula manipulated (and in some cases, allegedly extorted) her way to the throne.
 She then set about dramatically increasing the military strength of the Empire.
 Her reign saw the Empire's borders expand, and also saw a reduction in the powers of the Synod that had expanded in the reigns of more pious Emperors and Empresses.

 The seers of Urizen completed the assimilation of Zenith after a lengthy campaign involving Highborn and League forces and a long sequence of powerful rituals.

 Imperial armies from Dawn conquered the territory of Holberg.
 The city of Holberg was convinced to join the Empire by League diplomats, leading to a political coup in the Senate that resulted in the territory being assigned to the League.